soggybag/Front-end-Web-Class-5/README.md

 # Front-end-Web-Class-5

+## Objectives

+- Use CSS position to place things in a page
+- Use CSS transitions to make things move
+- Build pages using position and transitions

+## Schedule

 |   |   Time |    | Activity| Description |
 |---|--------|----|---------|-------------|
 | 1 |  5 min |  5 | TT      | Intro review CSS position |